d2l-ai/d2l-en/chapter_convolutional-modern/densenet.md

         net.add(DenseBlock(num_convs, growth_rate))
         # This is the number of output channels in the previous dense block
         num_channels += num_convs * growth_rate
-        # A transition layer that haves the number of channels is added
+        # A transition layer that halves the number of channels is added
         # between the dense blocks
         if i != len(num_convs_in_dense_blocks) - 1:
             num_channels //= 2